awslabs/sagemaker-debugger/docs/mxnet/api.md

         if this is given, it ignores the save_interval.
 ```

 The default value of _save\_interval_ is 100.
-The TornasoleHook that uses a default SaveConfig object will store the tensors every 100th step.
+The SessionHook that uses a default SaveConfig object will store the tensors every 100th step.

 ### ReductionConfig